 Since you’re using canned items that already have the ingredients that would be in a more complicated chili recipe, I would call this semi homemade chili.

 In fact, Ro-Tel has diced tomatoes with chilies and other spices that you don’t have to worry about adding.
 That makes this a time-saving meal.

 Regardless of what you call it, I think you’ll enjoy the simplicity and ease of it.
 It’s also quite yummy!

 Stovetop or Slow Cooker Chili

-You can make this in your Crock Pot, but it’s super quick to make on the stovetop.
+You can make this in your Crock Pot and call it Slow-Ro, but it’s super quick to make on the stovetop.
 So that’s how I made it.

 You don’t need to hover over it for very long.
 Just put the 3 ingredients in the pot, turn on the heat, and dinner is ready in just half an hour.

 Now you can sit down to a good bowl of chili without any hassle.
 In fact, this is such an easy dinner, it will quickly become one of your go-to meals when you don’t have much time.

 You only need a few things to make this chili.
 Of course, you can add more if you want, but it’s not necessary.